Arcticfox27/modis-fire-chronology/README.md

 Pipeline to extract MODIS MCD64A1 burned area chronology per buffer (multiple regions and buffer scales), and to aggregate results into yearly master tables suitable for further analysis.
+This code was used for extraction of fire history for 25 years for 22 research sites of DELA (Dendrochronological Laboratory of SLU Alnarp), Sweden across North America, Europe and Russia from 2001 to 2025.

 ## Structure